mschnitzer/docstring-checker/README.md

 # docstring-checker
 A program what checks if every Python function has a DocString.
+The output is JSON.